Teach2Practice

 Project duration:

-2 years, optional extension for a further year
+2 years, optional extension for a further year Total funding amount:

-49,000 € per year (44,000 € personnel costs, 5,000 € material costs)
+49,000 euros per year (44,000 euros personnel funds, 5,000 euros material funds)

 Former funding partners: